 Every summer, we offer language and culture day camps for children ages 6-12 on campus.
 The camps generally take place for one week (Monday-Friday) from 8:30 am - 4 pm.
 Morning-only options are available for most camps (8:30 am - 12 pm).
 No previous knowledge of the language is necessary and children of higher proficiency levels can be accommodated.
 Older and more advanced children may also serve as facilitators if they are interested.

-*We are offering two Spanish camps this summer.
+*We are offering two French and two Spanish camps this summer.
 The topics covered in both camps are different.
 Students can register for either or both camps.

 After May 15: